microprediction/monteprediction/TFRO.md

 You are welcome.

 ## Ways I can help you if you are a broker, venue, or market data provider
-Hi if you don't know me I built the industry's first real-time "mid" for credit (Benchmark Solutions); algos for J.P.
+Hi if you don't know me I built the industry's first real-time "mid" for credit (Benchmark Solutions), also algos for J.P.
 Morgan and other things.
 But now...

 - I work on creating extremely high quality enhanced data feeds (for market making and taking) in a very different decentralized way.
 - We have 6,000 data scientists including 600 PhD's around the globe.